Recipe Overview

 How To Make Irish Soda Bread

-Get ready!
+Preheat the oven.
+It’s important that the oven is preheated when the bread is ready to bake.
 You’ll need a large mixing bowl, a dry measuring cup, and a liquid measuring cup; the bread is baked on a baking sheet lined with parchment paper.
-Arrange the ingredients you’ll need on the counter so everything is ready to go.
-Turn the oven on to preheat.

 Mix dry ingredients.
 Measure the flour into the mixing bowl.
-Don’t lose count!
 You’ll need four cups, plus a little extra when you shape the loaf.
 Add the sugar, salt, and baking soda to the flour and whisk the dry ingredients together.

 Measuring Flour Correctly